1981 American League Championship Series: Background

 The 1981 Major League Baseball season had been interrupted by a players' strike from June 12 to August 10, forcing the cancellation of 713 regular-season games, or 38 percent of the schedule.
 As a result of this unique situation, the MLB team owners met at the O'Hare Hilton in Chicago on August 6 and decided to split the season into two halves.
 The teams that finished in first place in their respective divisions in each half of the season would face each other in the American League Division Series (ALDS) and National League Division Series (NLDS) to determine the champions of each of the four MLB divisions - the American League East, American League West, National League East, and National League West.
 If the same team finished first in a division in both halves of a season, the first-half winner would play the team with the second-best overall record.
 The winners of these series would meet in the American League Championship Series (ALCS) and National League Championship Series (NLCS) to determine the league champions, who would play each other in the World Series.

 The Yankees had finished in first place in the American League East in the first half of the season with a 59-48 record, while the Milwaukee Brewers finished first in the AL East in the second half with a 62-47 mark.
 In the American League West, the Athletics clinched the first-half title with a record of 64-45, and the Kansas City Royals claimed the second-half crown with a 50-53 record.
 This meant that the Yankees would play the Brewers in one ALDS, while the Athletics would face the Royals in the other ALDS.

 The Yankees almost blew a 2-0 series lead to Milwaukee in their ALDS, but prevailed in the deciding Game 5 at home.
 In the other ALDS, Oakland's superb pitching staff of Mike Norris, Steve McCatty, and Rick Langford allowed the Royals only two runs total as they swept aside Kansas City in three straight games.
 This set the stage for an ALCS clash between the East champion Yankees and the West champion Athletics.

+A major storyline heading into the series was the former Yankee player and manager, and current Athletics manager, Billy Martin, coaching against the team that had fired him in 1979.